 For storage, the knife comes with a sheath to keep it safe.

 This is a well-balanced knife with an ergonomic handle that will reduce hand fatigue during repetitive knife work.
-When this needs... to be resharpened, you can send it back to Kyocera for free sharpening.Continue to 5 of 6 below.
+When it needs to be resharpened, you can send it back to Kyocera and the manufacturer's facility will sharpen your blade for a small fee.
+Note that you will have to pay for shipping and handling charges as well.

 A slicing knife is designed for, well, slicing.
 This is the knife you’ll turn to when you need to carve a roast.
 The long, thin blade slices easily through large boneless meats, whether you have a turkey breast or a beef roast, and whether you want thick or paper-thin slices.